Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Novavax produced an amount of AE that was on par with mRNA, except…

-The actual AE it produced had lower risk.
+The actual AE it produced had a lower risk.

 3. You probably think you’re reading this wrong.